JHU-PL-Lab/www-pl/contact.md

 ## Contact Information

 **For quickest response, post to Campuswire**.
-Please send private questions for instructors as a post to "Instructors and TAs" (not "Everyone") in Campuswire.
-To contact an individual CA or instructor you can use the DM feature in CampusWire.
+Please send private questions for instructors as a new Post to "Instructors and TAs" (not "Post to everyone") in Campuswire.
+To contact an individual CA or instructor, use the DM feature of Campuswire.

 **Professor** Scott Smith
 **email** [scott@cs.jhu.edu](mailto:scott@cs.jhu.edu)